khangdang123/ProjectDatabase/README.md

-# ProjectDatabase
+# Project Database: Note App

+Welcome to Project Database: Note App – a simple note-taking website app.
+This note-taking app is capable of some basic features as well as some more advanced features such as sorting notes!
+The current functional requirements that our note taking app is capable of are listed down below!

 # Functionality
-List of the following features that implemented in Note App:
+List of the following features that are implemented in Note App:
-1) Create Notes
+1) Create Notes <Khang>
-2) Edit Content of Notes
+2) Edit Content of Notes <Jordan>
-3) Delete Notes
+3) Delete Notes <Khang>
-4) View Details
+4) View Details <Jonathan>
-5) Sort Notes
+5) Sort Notes <Andy>
-6) Rename Notes
+6) Rename Notes <Jordan>
-7) Make an account
+7) Make an account <Khang>
-8) Log in to account
+8) Log in to account <Khang>
-9) Log out to account
+9) Log out to account <Khang>

 # Installation
+First off, download or clone our repository so you have all of the correct files needed to run our website!
+To be able to use our app without any errors you are required to download these plugins/packages listed below into your terminal or favorite Python IDE. (commands listed below have syntax for terminal usage, BEWARE!)

+Required Libraries/Packages:

+pip install config
+pip install flask
+pip install Flask --upgrade
+pip install Jinja2 --upgrade
+pip install MarkupSafe --upgrade pip install flask-wtf pip install flask-sqlalchemy pip install flask-migrate pip install flask-login pip install email-validator pip install Werkzeug==2.3.0 pip install config flask db init flask db upgrade

 # How to Use

-# Usage
-1) Create Notes
-2) Edit Content of Notes
-3) Delete Notes
-4) View Details
-5) Sort Notes
-6) Rename Notes
-7) Make an account
-8) Log in to account
-9) Log out to account
+After downloading all of the correcting packages and cloning the repository, you are ready to run the website!
+On your terminal, typing 'python3 noteapp.py' will pop up a link to the website.
+After clicking on the link, our website is very simple to use!
+If you don't have an account, first sign up for an account and then login afterward!
+Making a note is super easy, just press Create a note, add the title and content, and then press Save!
+If you want to sort your notes just go to the drop-down menu located in the middle and pick how  you want to sort your notes, after pressing sort and it will be sorted!
+Deleting is super easy as well... just press delete!
+If you want to view the content of a certain note press on the corresponding 'view details' button on the note!
+After you're done, press the log out button to log out of your account!

 # Team Member
 - Khang Dang (@khangdang123)